10 of the most endangered animals in Australia

 Once abundant on mainland Australia, the Tasmanian devil is now only found on the island state of Tasmania.
 They are the largest living carnivorous marsupials despite being only the size of a small dog.

 The species is listed as endangered by the IUCN and the Australian government and has a decreasing population.
 The main threat is a disease called devil facial tumor disease—a cancerous disease that is highly contagious and fatal.
-They are also victims of roadkill and dog attacks, and in some areas they are persecuted by humans.
+Tasmanian devils are also victims of roadkill and dog attacks, and in some areas they are persecuted by humans.
 Our partners at Bonorong Wildlife Hospital frequently treat Tasmanian devils in need of veterinary care.
+As part of our work together, we fund Bonorong’s essential veterinary staff four days a week.

 3. Northern hairy-nosed wombats